 Gender Identity and Transgender Individuals

-Individuals who identify with the role that is different from their biological sex are called transgender.
+Individuals who identify with a role that is different from their sex assigned at birth are called transgender individuals.
 Approximately 1.4 million U.S. adults or .6 percent of the population are transgender according to a 2016 report.

-After years of controversy over the treatment of sex and gender in the American Psychiatric Association Diagnostic and Statistical Manual for Mental Disorders (Drescher 2010), the most recent edition, DSM-5, responds to allegations that the term “gender identity disorder” is stigmatizing by replacing it with “gender dysphoria.”
+After years of controversy over the treatment of sex and gender, the 2013 edition of the Diagnostic and Statistical Manual for Mental Disorders, DSM-5, (and following updates in the DSM-5-TR), responded to allegations that the term “gender identity disorder” was stigmatizing by replacing it with “gender dysphoria.”
 Gender identity disorder as a diagnostic category stigmatized the patient by implying there was something “disordered” about them.
-Gender dysphoria, on the other hand, removes some of that stigma by taking the word “disorder” out while maintaining a category that will protect patient access to care, including hormone therapy and gender reassignment surgery.
-In the DSM-5, gender dysphoria is a condition of people whose gender at birth is contrary to the one they identify with.
-For a person to be diagnosed with gender dysphoria, there must be a marked difference between the individual’s expressed/experienced gender and the gender others would assign him or her, and it must continue for at least six months.
+Gender dysphoria, on the other hand, removed some of that stigma by taking the word “disorder” out while maintaining a category that protected patient access to care, including hormone therapy and gender-affirming surgery.
+According to the DSM-5, gender dysphoria is a condition of people whose gender/sex assigned at birth is contrary to the gender identity they experience.
+For a person to be diagnosed with gender dysphoria, there must be a marked difference between the individual’s expressed/experienced gender and the gender others would assign them, and it must continue for at least six months.
 In children, the desire to be of the other gender must be present and verbalized (APA 2013).

-- an umbrella terms used to describe people whose sense of personal identity and gender corresponds with their birth sex
+- an umbrella term used to describe people whose sense of personal identity and gender corresponds with their sex assigned at birth

-- term for premature identity formation, which occurs when an adolescent adopts his or her parents’ or society’s role and values without questioning or analysis, according to Marcia’s theory
+- term for premature identity formation, which occurs when an adolescent adopts their parents’ or society’s role and values without questioning or analysis, according to Marcia’s theory

-- a term that refers to social or cultural distinctions of behaviors that are considered male or female
+- a term that refers to social or cultural distinctions of behaviors that are considered male, female, or another gender

 - gender dysphoria:

-- a condition listed in the DSM-5 in which people whose gender at birth is contrary to the one they identify with.
+- a disorder listed in the DSM-5 in which people whose gender/sex assigned at birth is contrary to the gender they identify with.
 This condition replaces “gender identity disorder”

 - gender expression: